100 Essential Training Topics for Managers (2026)

 36. Writing Expectations in Observable Terms

 Vague expectations create unfair evaluations.
-Training should teach managers to describe success in observable behaviours, not personality labels.
-Shows initiative means something different to everyone.
-Define what initiative looks like in concrete actions that can be measured.
+Define what initiative looks like in concrete actions that can be measured, rather than using personality labels.

 37. Fair and Consistent Evaluation

 Bias creeps into performance evaluations without structured approaches.
-Training should address how to evaluate using criteria rather than comparison.
-Explain decisions transparently.
-Consistency of standards, not sameness of treatment, creates fairness that supports employee retention.
+Evaluate using criteria rather than comparison.
+Consistency of standards, not sameness of treatment, creates fairness.

 Jonno White works with executive teams to build performance management systems that create accountability without bureaucracy.
-To discuss how your organisation approaches performance, reach out at jonno@consultclarity.org.
+Reach out at jonno@consultclarity.org.

 Coaching and Team Development